Inter-Provincial Championship: Hiatus and plans for return of first-class cricket

 The Inter-Provincial Championship has not been held since 2019, and as of 2025 there are still no specific plans for its revival in the original 2013-2019 format.
 The 2020 competition was originally scheduled to have only half of the regular fixtures from previous editions before being indefinitely postponed due to the Covid-19 pandemic with Cricket Ireland confirming in February 2021 that there would be no first-class competition in 2021.

 In July 2024, Cricket Ireland announced the launch of an interim domestic first-class cricket fixture titled the "Emerald Challenge".
 The match was to be of four days in duration (in contrast to the typical three days of the old Inter-Provincial Championship) and was to be contested by two quasi-franchise teams, the Raiders and the Strikers, composed of the top 26 players in Ireland.
 The match would also serve as preparation for the upcoming test against Zimbabwe that was to be held in Belfast in late July 2024.

 Following the conclusion of the Emerald Challenge match, Cricket Ireland launched a new Strategic Plan in August 2024 which listed as one of its desired outcomes the reintroduction of first-class cricket by 2025 and at the provincial level by 2027.
+The Emerald Challenge match was held again in May 2026.

 Format

-The tournament was played in a double round-robin format, with each team playing each other twice, once at home and once away.
+The Inter-Provincial Championship was played in a double round-robin format, with each team playing each other twice, once at home and once away.